ReactiveSlime/my-discord-bot/readme.md

     "prefix": "",// your bots token
     "url": "",// the URL for your API
-    "key":"",// your password you set in ServerTap plugin config file "world_uuid":"",// the UUID on The world can get from ServerTap endpoint "world_nether":"",// the UUID on The Nether can get from ServerTap endpoint "world_the_end":"",// the UUID on The End can get from ServerTap endpoint "developerid": ["", ""],// your discord ID
+    "key":"",// your password you set in ServerTap plugin config file "world_uuid":"",// the UUID on The world can get from ServerTap endpoint (optional) "world_nether":"",// the UUID on The Nether can get from ServerTap endpoint (optional) "world_the_end":"",// the UUID on The End can get from ServerTap endpoint (optional) "developerid": ["", ""],// your discord ID
-    "server_ip": "",// your MC server IP
-    "rcon_port": "",// your MC server Rcon port "rcon_pw": ""// your MC server Rcon password
+    "server_ip": "",// your MC server IP (optional) "rcon_port": "",// your MC server Rcon port (optional) "rcon_pw": ""// your MC server Rcon password (optional) }
-}
 ```